 Brake linings submitted for test shall be fitted to the relevant brakes and until a fixed burnishing procedure is established, shall be burnished to the manufacturer’s instructions on agreement with the certifying agency; and

 If cooling air is used, the speed of the airflow at the brake shall be: Vair = 0.33v.

-where,
+where

 v = vehicle test speed at initiation of braking.

 G-1.3.3 Tests and Requirements